-The once beloved cannabis plant has become a miracle medicine in the contemporary medical industry.
+The once beloved cannabis plant has become a modern miracle medicine in the contemporary health industry.
 Both THC and CBD have won the hearts of patients across Canada, and the best is apparently yet to come.
 And while the health benefits of using cannabis are undeniable, there are certain risks involved if you are a heavy user.
 Because it’s important to know all aspects of this healing plant, today we discuss the possible side effects of cannabis.

 As you may already know, you don’t have to suffer from any health issues to benefit from the positive effects of marijuana.
 If this sentence has made you nod, you’re probably a recreational cannabis user.
 A person who is responsible for helping the community to build an image of a responsible stoner.
-With that said, you, in addition to the medicinal pot user, should be aware of health risks of the most common methods of using cannabis, namely smoking, eating, and vaping.
+With that said, you, in addition to the medicinal pot user, should be aware of any potential health risks of the most common methods of using cannabis, namely smoking, eating, and vaping.

 Source: Elite Daily

 If you ask a stoner, they’ll give you a common sense answer to the side effects of cannabis smoke.
 It’s goes back to plant particles.
 They can literally be irritating.
 When you light up a joint, there is a short period of a few seconds before the smoke cools down.
-The heat, combined with bits of residual plant particles, becomes irritating to the tissues in both throat and lungs.
+The heat, combined with bits of residual plant particles, becomes irritating to the tissues in both the throat and lungs.
 To defend itself from this irritation, your system starts to collect mucus, a substance that helps your body get rid of the plant particles.
-Mucus may give you a long series of coughing which usually ends in a minute or so.
+Mucus may give cause bouts of coughing which usually end in a minute or so.

 Ingesting cannabis is undoubtedly safer than smoking.
 Nevertheless, edibles may be tricky for people who start their journey with cannabis.

-What should be of the greatest concern to a new marijuana consumer is the amount of THC in a strain used for making edibles, as well as the total volume of “working material”.
-When rolling a joint, it’s you who decide how much you’re going to smoke.
-On the other hand, if you don’t know your tolerance for weed yet, you’d better start off with smaller chunks of the baked goodness.
 Some people eat one space cake at a time and can’t wait for the high to kick in, so they add one-half from the second cake to hasten the process.
 However, this is one of the biggest mistakes when consuming edibles.
-It usually takes them up to an hour to kick in, but the high is more intense and lasts longer.
+It usually takes up to an hour for the effects to kick in, but the high is more intense and lasts longer.
 With that said, eating too much of the cannabis infused food can make you feel anxiety, paranoia, or even nausea, so in order to avoid unpleasant events, don’t try to break your records.

-The new science behind cannabis has revealed some interesting facts about the impact of marijuana on metabolism.
-While these are very promising news, you should still pay attention to what you eat and what your daily routine is.
-If you load yourself with low-quality food during your munchies and you don’t exercise at all, you’ll start gaining weight.
-Fortunately, being strong-willed enough to care for your physical condition and to consume self-prepared 5-star dishes, you’ll begin to notice the positive effects of marijuana on your metabolism.
+A 2015 study revealed that one side effect of cannabis use is actually increased carbohydrate metabolism.
+While this is very promising news, you should still pay attention to what you eat and what your daily routine is.
+If you load yourself with low-quality food during your munchies and you don’t exercise at all, naturally you’ll start gaining weight.
+Fortunately, by being strong-willed enough to care for your physical condition and consuming healthy dishes, you’ll begin to notice the positive effects of marijuana on your metabolism.

 Source: What’s Your Vape Temp

-Other than that, some cheap vaping devices whose parts may release harmful chemicals when heated, so when approaching the subject of cannabis vaporization, prepare your budget for a more expensive yet long-term investment.
+There is the possibility that cheap vaping devices may release more harmful chemicals when heated.
+So when approaching the subject of cannabis vaporization, prepare your budget for a more expensive yet long-term investment.